10 Common Watercolour Mistakes and How to Fix Them

 I always recommend investing in professional-grade paper, like Fabriano Artistico or Arches.
 These papers hold water beautifully, allowing your washes to lay down smoothly and giving you the control and consistency you need for better results.

 How to Fix It: Invest in professional-grade, thick paper.
-My personal favorites are Fabriano Artistico and Arches.
+My personal favourites are Fabriano Artistico and Arches.
 These papers handle water beautifully and allow your washes to settle evenly, giving you more control and better results.
+Another paper that is less expensive than Arches and Fabriano, but is still good quality, is Saunders Waterford.
 Good paper also withstands lifting techniques better, allowing for more flexibility when correcting mistakes.

 5. Lack of Value Contrast